jpiechowka/zip-shotgun/README.md

 Idea for this script comes from this post on [Silent Signal Techblog - Compressed File Upload And Command Execution](https://blog.silentsignal.eu/2014/01/31/file-upload-unzip/) and from [OWASP - Test Upload of Malicious Files](https://www.owasp.org/index.php/Test_Upload_of_Malicious_Files_%28OTG-BUSLOGIC-009%29)

+This script will create archive which contains files with "../" in filename.
+When extracting this could cause files to be extracted to preceding directories.
+It can allow attacker to extract shells to directories which can be accessed from web browser.

 Default webshell is wwwolf's PHP web shell and all the credit for it goes to WhiteWinterWolf.
 Source is available [HERE](https://github.com/WhiteWinterWolf/wwwolf-php-webshell)

 ### Installation